 My search index became thus a combination of documents and their correspoding document vectors.

 How to find a set of documents that are similar to the one I’m currently working on?
 Similarity here implies that the documents are somehow related and should be clustered together.
 Documents are related if they cover the same topic or related topics.
 For example, are a list of items to pack for a roadtrip related with route planning?
 Would it be useful to surface both when thinking about the topic?

 We have argued that the automated measurement of the similarity between text documents is fundamentally a psychological modeling problem.

 There are multiple potential similarity metrics.
 See e.g. https://github.com/taki0112/Vector_Similarity for implementation of TS-SS that takes into account vector magnitude and direction.
 A common and simple similarity metric is to compute the cosine similarity.

 For a new note, I would compute the document vector, and then compute cosine similarity with every document vector in the index.
 As this calculation is done “online” it has a big effect on user experience.
 I was worried that Python is too slow to be usable.
 My first implementation affirmed that this was indeed the case, but after turning to Pandas/Numpy and implementing a vectorized version of the computation, the delay became negligible.

 Our data are typically siloed in different services, and it is hard to link between items.
-As so many times before, I was again surprised how much work it took just to build a dataset for a machine learning project.
-However, the process is now in place, and HPI helps in keeping it going.
-Another interesting tools would be Promnesia.
+As so many times before, I was again surprised at how much work it took just to build a dataset for a machine learning project.
+However, the process is now in place, and HPI is helping to keep it going.
+Another interesting tool is Promnesia.

 After using the system for a while, I’ve been pleasantly surprised to find a long-forgotten note/email/message related to something I’m working on.
-These reminders from the past have felt useful in linking between concepts and building understanding.
+These reminders from the past have felt useful in making connetions between concepts and building understanding.